 Scarring after rhinoplasty is minimal to non-existent.
 Most of the work is performed inside the nose where any resulting scars will not be visible.
 Patients may have a small scar at the base of the narrow strip of tissue that separates the nostrils.
 This scar will be at the natural crease and will be largely unnoticeable.
 Any scarring will fade over time.

 The cost of rhinoplasty varies according to the techniques used, the surgeon’s experience, location, anesthesia, and other related expenses.
-According to statistics provided by the American Society for Aesthetic Plastic Surgery, the national average physician’s fee for rhinoplasty in 2016 was $5,067 (not including all other expenses).
 Dr. Taylor is an experienced rhinoplasty surgeon and applies careful attention to the details for all rhinoplasty patients.
 Patients feel assured that they are receiving the best treatment possible with Dr. Taylor.

 Rhinoplasty is performed under general anesthesia, which saves patients from experiencing any pain or discomfort during the procedure.
 During recovery, patients may experience temporary discomfort due to swelling.
 Oral pain medications can ease any discomfort, which typically peaks around the second or third day after recovery and subsides after that.
 Discomfort will diminish significantly as the swelling begins to subside.